Florida drug laws allow for harsh penalties and fines across the state. Depending on the specific charges, the outcome can vary severely.

 What You Should Do if You are Facing Charges in Violation of Florida Drug Laws

 When you are faced with criminal charges, it can be quite daunting and even scary.
-In addition to potential prison times, expensive fines, and getting a criminal record if convicted, you may also be facing a suspension of your driver’s license, probation, and could be ineligible for applying to certain jobs, housing, and financial aid for school.
+In addition to potential prison times, expensive fines, and getting a criminal record if convicted, you may also be facing a suspension of your driver’s license, and probation, and could be ineligible for applying to certain jobs, housing, and financial aid for school.
 Personal lives are also often very affected.

 Contact an experienced criminal defense attorney right away.
 The attorney will act as your legal advocate and fight hard for your rights throughout the process to obtain the best outcome possible.